rbartolonbarrios/office-store-performance-dashboard/README.md

 ## Getting Started
 To view the Tableau story, you can check out the live visualization on [Tableau Public](https://public.tableau.com/app/profile/randy.bartolon.barrios6073/viz/ProfitablityofProducts/ProfitablityofProductsStory) or download the Tableau workbook from this repository.

-## Conclusion
-This project highlights key trends in the office product market, uncovering significant insights into consumer behavior and product profitability.
-The geographic distribution of graphing calculator sales provides actionable information for targeted marketing strategies.